EQUIPP® FAQ

 - A patient will no longer appear on the outlier list if they become adherent, are attributed to another pharmacy, or if they no longer qualify for the measure.

 - This depends on when they had their last fill that was adjudicated to the insurance company.
 In order to be included in a measure, the patient must have at least 2 fills of a medication billed to insurance in the measurement period/data date range.
-Once they have one fill (or less) in the measurement period, they will not be included in the measure and will not impact your performance scores for adherence at all.
+If they have one fill (or less) in the measurement period, they will not be included in the measure and will not impact your performance scores for adherence at all.